2nd International Scientific Conference

 THEMATIC BLOCKS

-International cooperation and local security,
+International cooperation and national security,

-Legal issues of ensuring local security,
+Legal issues in ensuring national security,

 Scientific Committee